gijswijs/phd_thesis_markdown/source/07_research_scopes.md

 # Research scope

-The scope of this study will be Trustless, Distributed Payment Channel Networks, running on the Bitcoin blockchain.
-The heuristics that are to be developed will use information obtained through both passive and active adversaries.
+The scope of this study will be value privacy and relationship anonymity as defined by Malavolta [@Malavolta2017] with regards to the network traffic of Lightning Network.
+The messages and packets routed through this network are defined in the BOLT specifications [@BOLT].
+The research will focus on attacking said aspects of privacy by means of both passive and active adversary techniques, but without the need for unauthorized access to any of the components of the network.